Setup

 How to Activate

-2. Go to Android Settings and enable USB Debugging.
-See this guide for help setting up ADB.
+- In Android Settings, enable USB Debugging.
+See this guide if you need help installing ADB.

-3. Connect your device to your PC via USB cable:
+- Connect your device to your computer with a USB cable.

 FAQ